 - Official transcript(s) from each institution attended (and, if you have less than 24 college credits, a copy of your high school transcript and SAT or ACT scores)

 - Transferring Student Admission Report (TSAR)

-- Personal essay - Tell us why you want to join the Lycoming family
+- Personal essay — Walk us through your educational journey and tell us why you want to join the Lycoming College community

 Start your application now by clicking one of the application options below.
 We look forward to reviewing it!